 Christine’s movie directing credits include the network and cable television records breaking The Clark Sisters: The First Ladies of Gospel, starring Academy Award nominee Aunjanue Ellis.
 The film won “Best TV Movie” from the African American Film Critics Association and the Satellite TV Award for “Best Television Movie.”
 The film was nominated for five NAACP Image Awards including “Outstanding Directing in a Television Motion Picture” for Christine and a Critics’ Choice Awards Nomination for “Best Television Movie.”

 Christine has also directed All About You, All About Us, To Hell and Back, Love Under New Management: The Miki Howard Story (which broke network ratings as the most watched original movie in the network’s history) and For the Love of Ruth, for which Christine earned an NAACP Image Award nomination for “Outstanding Directing in a Television Motion Picture.”
 In addition to writing the above movies, Christine was a screenwriter for Woman Thou Art Loosed.

 Some of Christine’s television directing credits include episodes of Chicago P.D., P-Valley, All American, All American: Homecoming, FBI, MacGyver, and Roswell, New Mexico.
 Her celebrated episode of Chicago P.D., entitled “Black and Blue,” was rated “Best Episode” of Season 6 by Fansided.

-Christine is also a professor for the University of Georgia’s MFA Screenwriting Program and an advisor to the Film and Television program at the University of Notre Dame, her alma mater.
-Christine resides in Los Angeles with her husband, Michael, and their children.
+Christine has served as a professor at the University of Georgia’s MFA Screenwriting Program and is an advisor to the Film and Television program at the University of Notre Dame.
+She resides in Los Angeles with her husband of 28 years, studio executive and producer Michael Swanson, and their four children.